-CINVANTITM (HTX-019), an intravenous formulation of the neurokinin-1 receptor antagonist aprepitant, has been developed for the prevention of CINV as an adjunct to other antiemetic agents.
+CINVANTI[TM] (HTX-019) ("CINVANTI"), an intravenous formulation of the neurokinin-1 receptor antagonist aprepitant, has been developed for the prevention of CINV as an adjunct to other antiemetic agents.
 We submitted a New Drug Application ("NDA") with the FDA for CINVANTI.
 Our NDA is pending review with the FDA and has been assigned a Prescription Drug User Fee Act goal date of November 12, 2017.

 HTX-011 is a long-acting formulation of the local anesthetic bupivacaine in a fixed-dose combination with the anti-inflammatory meloxicam for the prevention of postoperative pain.
 By delivering sustained levels of both a potent anesthetic and an anti-inflammatory agent directly to the site of tissue injury, HTX-011 was designed to provide superior pain relief while potentially reducing the need for systemically administered pain medications such as opioids, which carry the risk of harmful side effects, abuse and addiction.
 The Phase 2 development program for HTX-011 was designed to target the many patients undergoing a wide range of surgeries who experience significant postoperative pain.
-Following an End-of-Phase 2 meeting with the FDA, we recently initiated patient enrollment in our Phase 3 program and anticipate completing our Phase 3 program in the first half of 2018.
-We expect to file an NDA in 2018.
+Following an End-of-Phase 2 meeting with the FDA, we initiated our Phase 3 program, which we anticipate completing in the first half of 2018.
+We expect to file an NDA for HTX-011 in 2018.
+We have been granted Fast Track designation for HTX-011 by the FDA for local administration into the surgical site to reduce postoperative pain and the need for opioid analgesics for 72 hours.
+Fast Track designation is intended to facilitate the development and expedite the review of new therapies to treat serious conditions with unmet medical needs by providing sponsors with the opportunity for frequent interactions with the FDA.